Seminorm estimates and joint ergodicity for pairwise independent Hardy sequences: Introduction

 Throughout Section \ref{S: general case}, even more so than in the previous sections, we go to considerable lengths to track the coefficients of polynomials and Hardy sequences that appear at intermediate stages.
-This is needed to ensure that the seminorm that ultimately controls the original average \eqref{E: general average} has the ``correct'' directions.
-As it transpires in the proof, we need a much finer understanding of the degrees and coefficients of simultaneous Taylor expansions than in previous works \cite{BMR20, Fr10, Fr12, KoTs23, R22, Ts22, Ts24}; in fact, we devote the entire Appendix \ref{A: approximations} to this topic.
-One of the properties that we need is for the Taylor approximants of two strongly nonpolynomial Hardy functions $g_i, g_j$ to have the same degrees if and only if the sequences have the same fractional degrees; but we require much more than that.
-These new results on simultaneous Taylor expansions, presented in Proposition \ref{P: Taylor expansion ultimate}, are of independent interest and will likely play a significant role in further works on Hardy sequences.
+This is needed to ensure that the seminorm of $f_1$ that ultimately controls the original average \eqref{E: general average} has the ``correct'' directions, corresponding to the leading coefficients of $\ba_1, \ba_1 - \ba_2, \ldots, \ba_1-\ba_\ell$.
+As it transpires in the proof, we need a much finer understanding of the degrees and coefficients of simultaneous Taylor expansions than in previous works \cite{BMR20, Fr10, Fr12, KoTs23, R22, Ts22, Ts24}.
+These new results on simultaneous Taylor expansions, presented in Proposition \ref{P: Taylor expansion ultimate} and proved in Appendix \ref{A: approximations}, are of independent interest and will likely play a significant role in further works on Hardy sequences.